translate/pootle/docs/server/commands.rst

 ^^^^^^^^

 This is a command line interface to Pootle's database scheme upgrade process.
-Usually database upgrade is triggered automatically on the first visit to a :doc:`new version of Pootle <upgrading>`, but for very large installs database upgrades can be too slow for the browser and it is best to run *updatedb* from the command line.
+A database upgrade is usually triggered automatically on the first visit to a :doc:`new version of Pootle <upgrading>`, but for very large installs database upgrades can be too slow for the browser and it is best to run *updatedb* from the command line.